webmakaka/oracledba.net/website/01-docs/01-database/03-installation/01-single-instance/01-simple/02-linux/6.7/oracle/12.1/04-prepare-environment/07-prepare-kernel-parameters-and-user-environments.md

 	# groupadd -g 1002 oper

 We create user oracle12 and add user to groups.
-Home foler for this user will be /home/oracle
+Home folder for this user will be /home/oracle12

 	# useradd \
 	-g oinstall \